 Your support team probably reviews 1-2% of customer calls.
 That's not a guess.
 According to Calabrio, most QA teams only listen to a tiny fraction of what happens on the phone.
-The other 98%?
-Gone.
+The other 98% disappears.
 No insights, no coaching, no idea why customers keep calling about the same product.

 Speech analytics software fixes that.
 It transcribes every call, tags the topics, scores agent performance, and flags problems before they snowball.
-And with the market projected to hit $4.77 billion in 2026 (The Business Research Company), it's clear that more teams are catching on.
+With the market projected to hit $4.77 billion in 2026 (The Business Research Company), more teams are catching on.

-We reviewed nine speech analytics tools, compared real pricing where it's available, and broke down who each one actually works for.
-Whether you run a 5-person support team or a 500-seat contact center, there's something here.
+We reviewed 10 speech analytics tools, compared real pricing where it's public, and broke down who each one actually fits.
+Whether you run a 5-person support team or a 500-seat contact center, there's an option here.
+For Shopify brands specifically, our top pick is Ringly.io, because it answers the calls and analyzes them in one done-for-you package instead of charging you for analytics on calls a human still has to take.

 What is speech analytics software?